PimCoumans/pixelrock-nl/_posts/2024-07-17-ok-video-hello-again.markdown

 summary: OK Video has been rewritten and stuff
 ---

+{% include image.html url="/assets/ok-video/okvideo-header.png" %}

+Some exciting news: OK Video — my video app you should definitely try — has received a huge update with a bunch of new features!
+It’s literally a completely new app and I couldn’t be more proud of the result.

+Read on if you want to hear more about all this, but of course you can [check it out yourself](https://okvideo.app/download) right now!

+# A Little Backstory

-OK Video [started]({% post_url 2019-03-27-making-ok-video %}) out as a fun hobby project that got more serious along the way.
-The initial goal was — and still is! — to make an easy hold-to-record camera app that just allows you to create unlimited video sequences and getting out of your face as soon as possible.
+OK Video [started out]({% post_url 2019-03-27-making-ok-video %}) as a fun hobby project that got more serious along the way.
+The initial goal was — and still is — to make an easy hold-to-record camera app that just allows you to create unlimited video sequences and getting out of your face as soon as possible.

-Starting with a very, VERY basic app I slowly added more features in my spare time between paid jobs.
+Starting with a very, VERY basic app I slowly added more features in my spare time.
 As with most side projects that get worked on intermittently, along the way the project gained significant technical debt and its foundation ended up being held together by ever increasing layers of duct tape.
+I wanted to add new features, but working on this project no longer sparked joy.

 The sensible solution would be to take some time and address the main pain points in the app’s codebase — slowly restructuring and modernizing the app in the process — but that didn’t sound like fun at all.
 I just wanted to start over and build the _whole app_ again, from scratch.
 That won’t take too long, right?

 _Narrater: it did_

-{% include image.html url="/assets/ok-video/rewriting-okvideo.jpg" alt="iMessage conversation from February 2023, stating I'm rewriting OK Video" caption="I think I was hoping they’d talk me out of it" %}
+{% include image.html url="/assets/ok-video/rewriting-okvideo.jpg" alt="iMessage conversation from February 2023, stating I'm rewriting OK Video" %}

 # Introducing: The New OK Video

-> Before reading this, why not check out the app yourself.
-[Go get it now!](https://okvideo.app/download)

 Almost a year-and-a-half later, it’s done.
 OK Video version 10.0.
 Painstakingly rebuilt, piece by piece, adding and improving many features in the process.
 Just this update alone is officially my biggest solo project to date.
-I’m extremely proud of the result and I sincerely hope you will like it too.
+I’m extremely happy with result and I sincerely hope you will like it too.

 Please allow me to take you through all the new features.

-### Cleaner UI, Chunky Buttons, Colorful Menus
+## Cleaner UI, Chunky Buttons, Colorful Menus

 {% include image.html url="/assets/ok-video/okvideo-delete-panel.png" alt="Screenshot of OK Video showing the confirmation panel to delete all clips" caption="Colorful, chuncky, just the right amount of whimsy" %}

 I've come to really enjoy whimsical, playful interfaces.
 App designers can learn a lot from the playfulness of UIs shown in most Nintendo games.
 Considering OK Video isn’t a very serious app, why should its dialogs be?
 There’s also a few easter eggs hidden in the app, have you found any yet?

-### Improved Editor
+## Improved Editor

 {% include image.html url="/assets/ok-video/okvideo-editor.png" alt="Screenshot of OK Video showing the improved editor and all its new features" caption="The editor received some much requested editing features" %}